oneminch/workflows/README.md

 # Workflows

-A set of reusable GitHub Actions workflows and configuration.
+A set of GitHub Actions workflows and configuration I use across my projects.

 - [`.github/workflows/auto-patch.yml`](.github/workflows/auto-patch.yml)
   - Bumps package version automatically from within a dependency update PR created by Dependabot.